gnosischain/documentation/docs/bridges/tokenbridge/amb-bridge.md

   - sends assets to Bridge contracts:
     - in `ERC-TO-NATIVE` mode: send ERC20 tokens to the Foreign Bridge to receive native coins from the Home Bridge, send native coins to the Home Bridge to unlock ERC20 tokens from the Foreign Bridge;
     - in `ARBITRARY-MESSAGE` mode: Invoke Home/Foreign Bridge to send a message that will be executed on the other Network as an arbitrary contract method invocation;
-    - in `AMB-ERC-TO-ERC` mode: transfer ERC20 tokens to the Foreign Mediator which will interact with Foreign AMB Bridge to mint ERC20 tokens on the Home Network, transfer ERC20 tokens to the Home Mediator which will interact with Home AMB Bridge to unlock ERC20 tokens on Foreign network.
+    - in `AMB-ERC-TO-ERC` mode: transfer ERC20 tokens to the Foreign Mediator which will interact with Foreign AMB Bridge to mint ERC20 tokens on the Home Network, and transfer ERC20 tokens to the Home Mediator which will interact with Home AMB Bridge to unlock ERC20 tokens on Foreign network.

 ## Managing Bridge Validators
 Bridge admins can vote to add/remove validators.
 Read more about governance [here](../governance.md)